On the parameterized complexity of computing tree-partitions: Introduction

-The results from \cite{BodlaenderCW22} are stated in terms of the notions of stable gonality, stable tree-partition-width and treebreadth.
-The notion of stability comes from the origin of the notion of gonality (from algebraic geometry); in graph terms, this implies that we look here at the minimum over all possible subdivision of edges.
-Tree-partition-width and stable tree-partition-width are bounded by polynomial functions of each other (see Section \ref{section:tcw}).
+The results from \cite{BodlaenderCW22} are stated in terms of the notions of stable gonality, stable tree-partition-width and a new parameter called weighted tree-partition-width\footnote{In earlier versions of \cite{BodlaenderCW22}, the parameter was called treebreadth, but to avoid confusion, the term weighted tree-partition-width is now used.}.
+The notion of stability comes from the algebraic geometry origins of the notion of gonality; in graph-theoretic terms, this implies that we look at the minimum over all possible subdivisions of edges.
+It turns out that tree-partition-width, stable tree-partition-width, and weighted tree-partition-width (with edge weights one) are bounded by polynomial functions of each other; see Section~\ref{section:tcw} and Corollary~\ref{coro:stable-tpw}.
+In Section~\ref{section:weightedtpw}, we obtain some results on the complexity of computing and approximating the weighted tree-partition-width, as corollaries of earlier results.

 Related to tree-partition-width is the notion of domino treewidth, first studied by Bodlaender and Engelfriet~\cite{BodlaenderE97}.
-A domino tree decomposition is a tree decomposition where each vertex is in at most two bags.
-Where graphs of small tree partition-width can have large degree, a graph of domino treewidth $k$ has maximum degree at most $2k$.
-Bodlaender and Engelfriet show that \textsc{Domino Treewidth} is hard for each class $W[t]$, $t\in \mathbb{N}$; we improve this result and show XALP-completeness. \begin{theorem} \textsc{Domino Treewidth} and \textsc{Tree Partition Width} are XALP-complete. \end{theorem} In \cite{Bodlaender99}, Bodlaender gave an algorithm to compute a domino tree decomposition of width $O(\tw\Delta^2)$ in $f(\tw)n^2$ time for $n$-vertex graphs of treewidth $\tw$ and maximum degree $\Delta$, where $f$ is a fixed computable function.
+A \textit{domino tree decomposition} is a tree decomposition where each vertex is in at most two bags.
+Where graphs of small tree-partition-width can have large degree, a graph of domino treewidth $k$ has maximum degree at most $2k$.
+Bodlaender and Engelfriet show that \textsc{Domino Treewidth} is hard for each class $W[t]$, $t\in \mathbb{N}$; we improve this result and show XALP-completeness. \begin{theorem} \textsc{Domino Treewidth} and \textsc{Tree-Partition-Width} are XALP-complete. \end{theorem} In \cite{Bodlaender99}, Bodlaender gave an algorithm to compute a domino tree decomposition of width $O(\tw\Delta^2)$ in $f(\tw)n^2$ time for $n$-vertex graphs of treewidth $\tw$ and maximum degree $\Delta$, where $f$ is a fixed computable function.
 This implies an approximation algorithm for domino treewidth.

 We also consider the parameter \emph{tree-cut width} introduced by Wollan in \cite{Wollan15}.
 As the tractability results of Bodlaender et al.~\cite{BodlaenderCW22} use techniques similar to a previous work on algorithmic applications of tree-cut width \cite{Ganian0S15}, one may wonder whether there is a relationship between tree-cut width and tree-partition-width.
-We answer this question in two steps.
-We obtain a parameter that is polynomially tied to tree-partition-width and is topological minor monotone.
-In particular, this shows that tree-partition-width is relatively stable with respect to subdivisions.
-Then, we show how to relate tree-cut width to the tree-partition-width of a subdivision.
-We show that a bound on tree-partition-width does not imply a bound on tree-cut width and that tree-partition-width is polynomially bounded by tree-cut width.